 Legal Challenges and Court Rulings

-Several court cases shaped the outcome:
+Three federal court actions shaped the outcome:

-Current Legal Status of Pistol Braces
+Current Legal Status of Pistol Braces (2026)

 Here’s what this means in practice: